 What Do You Need to Open a Food Truck?

-Let’s look through some of the specific activities that lead to the need for food truck permits or licenses.
+Let’s look through some of the specific activities that lead to the need for food truck permits or licences.

-Food Truck Activities that Require Various Permits and Licenses
+Food Truck Activities that Require Various Permits and Licences

 - Preparing and selling food